neondatabase/neon-postgresql-expert/markdown/postgres_tutorial.md

 Fourth, use the role `joe` to log in to the PostgreSQL server in a separate session.

-Fifth, attempt to select data from the `candidates` table from the `joe`‘s session:
+Fifth, attempt to select data from the `candidates` table from the `joe`'s session:

 ```sql
 SELECT * FROM candidates;